 Well, at the Practical Motorhome Awards 2023 it could hardly be anything other than the Hymer Venture S that was the winner in our Innovations category.
 Taking just four years to turn from a prototype to a commercially viable vehicle that looks surprisingly like the original vehicle is an achievement indeed.

-It may currently be only a limited edition, it may cost £197,450, and there may currently be no clear indication about when a right hand drive version might become available.
-But if any of the innovations in this motorhome take off to the point where they will have become more commonplace, motorcaravanning will have evolved.
+When we judged it at the time, we said: “if any of the innovations in this motorhome take off to the point where they will have become more commonplace, motorcaravanning will have evolved”.

 Inside the Hymer Venture S